 a weekly deep-dive into traditionally radical Talmud with SVARA

 This learning space is for anyone—from beginners to advanced Talmudists—and will provide learners with the scaffolding and tools to be challenged at their own learning level in a rigorous and supportive environment.
-Each weekly session will combine chevruta learning (learning in pairs) and collective unpacking of the text in shiur.
+Each weekly session will combine chevruta learning (learning in pairs) and collective unpacking of the text in shiur as a large group.

 We will be admitting registrants on a rolling basis.
 You should expect to hear from us within three business days based upon the receipt of your registration.

-Tuition for the Mixed Level Bet Midrash is offered on a sliding scale of $100-$425.
-If the tuition scale is beyond your means, you will be offered the opportunity to make a contribution that is meaningful to you.
+Tuition for the Mixed Level Bet Midrash is offered on a sliding scale of $175-$500.

 Laynie Soloman (they/them) – Associate Rosh Yeshiva

 Laynie is a passionate teacher of Jewish text, thought, and tradition, they believe deeply in the power of Talmud study as a healing and liberatory spiritual practice.
 They have spent several years learning and teaching in various batei midrash (homes for Jewish learning) including at Hadar, an egalitarian yeshiva in New York City, where they currently serve as an adjunct faculty member.
 Laynie is completing a Dual M.A. in Talmud/Rabbinic Literature & Jewish Education from the Jewish Theological Seminary, and holds a B.A. in Religious Studies from Goucher College.
 They love facilitating experiences of Jewish learning that uplift the piously irreverent, queer, and subversive spirit of rabbinic text and theology, and they have taught and lectured on these topics in various community spaces, campuses, and in academic settings.
 When not in shul or learning Talmud, you can find Laynie reading about liberation theology, collecting comic books, and singing niggunim.